 Some of you guys might know I’m a little bit obsessive about my various spices, mixes and concoctions.
-I have quite a few Spice Mixes & Blends on my blog (and even more in my kitchen & goodness help those who toss and pitch indiscriminately) and this Smoky Chipotle Taco Seasoning is one of my newer favorites.
+I have quite a few Spice Mixes & Blends on my blog because if you have spices you can make almost anything.
+This Smoky Chipotle Taco Seasoning is one of my newer favorites.

 I even have a more Basic Taco Seasoning already…but over the years I’ve found myself adding a bit of this and a bit of that to really bring my taco flavoring home and I think I now have this perfected!
 As far as flavor goes, it seems I always want more, more, more!

 The Smoky Chipotle Taco Seasoning has a good amount of heat, but keep in mind that by the time you’ve piled all your taco meat into a shell or tortilla and smothered it all with cheese and/or your favorite fixings, the heat does dissipate a bit.
 Just use your good judgement if serving children or the spice wary.

 Smokin' Chipotle Taco Seasoning